breandan/breandan.github.io/public/docker_intro.md

 52994ef22481     daphne/duck     ...
 Up 10 minutes                       happy_hamster
 ```

 It looks like `295fd7879184` a.k.a. `merry_manatee` survived, but it is no longer running.
 Whenever a container's main process (recall we ran `merry_manatee` with `bash`) finishes, the container will stop, but it will not cease to exist.
-In fact, we can resume right the stopped container right where we left off:
+In fact, we can resume the stopped container right where we left off:

 ```
 $ docker start -a merry_manatee